 However, using the Wahoo RPM Bluetooth or any similar device you can integrate with a whole variety of apps.
 See the L-Now 580 review.

 Spin bikes come in many varieties.
 The L NOW Indoor Cycling Bike is our clear winner because it has the best features.
-Heavy-duty handlebars and cage pedals give you a solid ride during your workout.
+Heavy-duty handlebars and good cage pedals give you a solid ride during your workout.
 The L NOW is heavy enough to be stable, but light enough to move easily on its sturdy wheels.
 You’ll be ready to ride anytime and get fit, fit, fit when you have your own spin bike at home.